tsinghua-fib-lab/GPD/README.md

-# A Generative Pre-Training Framework for Spatio-Temporal Graph Transfer Learning
+## Spatio-Temporal Few-Shot Learning via Diffusive Neural Network Generation

 ![model framework](assets/framework.png "Model Architecture")

-The official implementation of the ICLR 2024 paper entitled "A Generative Pre-training Framework for Spatio-Temporal Graph Transfer Learning".
+The official implementation of the ICLR 2024 paper entitled "Spatio-Temporal Few-Shot Learning via Diffusive Neural Network Generation".

-In this project, we propose a novel framework, GPDiff, which performs generative pre-training on a collection of model parameters optimized with data from source cities.
+In this project, we propose a novel framework, GPD, which performs generative pre-training on a collection of model parameters optimized with data from source cities.
 Our proposed approach recasts spatio-temporal graph transfer learning as pre-training a generative hypernetwork, which generates tailored model parameters guided by prompts.
 Our framework has the potential to revolutionize smart city applications in data-scarce environments and contribute to more sustainable and efficient urban development.

 ## Installation